love8587/prisma2-docs/prisma-project-file.md

 }
 ```

 This is just a general convention, technically data sources can be named anything.
 Lowercase spelling is typically preferred.
 There might be special circumstances, such as [switching data sources based on environments](#switching-data-sources-based-on-environments), when it can make sense to apply a different naming scheme.
-It's also fine to abbreviate a data source name where it doesn't obscure the naming, e.g. `pg` for `postgres` works, but `msql` for `mysql` does not.

 #### Examples